 * Several hundred J-10s are now in PLAAF service, with the type notably being used as the mount for the PLAAF "August 1" flight-demonstration team, having replaced the J-7 / MiG-21 in that role from 2009.
 These six machines are painted in spiffy blue-white-red colors and carry smoke generators to "wow the crowd".
 Incidentally, the significance of the date is that it is the formal birthday of the PLAAF.
 It appears that the PLANAF also operates the type, with the single-seater for the PLANAF being the "J-10AH", and the two-seater being the "J-10SH".
 An improved "J-10B" is now being introduced, with:

 A second prototype took to the air in May 2012, followed by a third of refined configuration, with many tweaky airframe changes, in March 2014, and then a similar fourth prototype in July 2014.
-After a hiatus, five further prototypes appeared in late 2015, bringing the total to nine -- the last, appearing on 26 December, being seen as an initial production machine, since it sported what looked like an operational side number, "2101".
+The first two prototypes were effectively demonstrators; the second were more like production machines.
+After a hiatus, five further aircraft appeared.
+Two of them were prototypes, bringing the total to six, the other three being initial production machines.
+The Chinese announced in early 2016 that the J-20 had entered service, though clearly on a "work-up" basis.

-It appears that one of the demonstrators was initially fitted with Russian-built AL-31FN afterburning bypass turbojets, as used by the J-10, while the other was fitted with Chinese WS-10A engines.
+J-20s flown so far use Russian-built AL-31FN afterburning bypass turbojets, as used by the J-10.
 With such engines, it is arguable that the J-20 is capable of non-afterburning supersonic cruise.
-The production powerplant is envisioned as the more powerful WS-10G with thrust-vectoring nozzles -- though there's been rumors of other powerplants.
+The production powerplant is envisioned as the more powerful WS-10G with thrust-vectoring nozzles -- though there's been rumors of other powerplants, such as the WS-15J, not expected to be available for some years.
+Some of the test machines may have been fitted with alternative engines.

 CHENGDU J-20 MIGHTY DRAGON (ESTIMATED SPECIFICATIONS): _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 12.88 meters 42 feet 3 inches wing area 59 sq_meters 630 sq_feet length 21.26 meters 69 feet 6 inches height 4.45 meters 14 feet 7 inches empty weight 17,000 kilograms 37,480 pounds MTO weight 36,285 kilograms 80,000 pounds max speed at altitude 2,100 KPH 1,305 MPH / 1,135 KT service ceiling 18,000 meters 59,400 feet range 3,400 kilometers 2,115 MI / 1,840 NMI _____________________ _________________ _______________________

-Production J-20s will be fitted with an internal cannon, presumably a single 30-millimeter rapid-firing weapon.
-There's a large weapons bay in the belly -- for long-range AAMs such as the PL-12 or PL-21, or offensive stores -- flanked by a small weapon bay on each side -- for a short-range AAM, such as the new PL-10, an agile weapon along the lines of the British ASRAAM or US AIM-9X, cued by a helmet-mounted sight.
-The aircraft features eight hardpoints for external stores carriage.
+Production J-20s are fitted with an internal cannon, presumably a single 30-millimeter rapid-firing weapon.
+There's a large weapons bay in the belly -- photographed to be carrying four PL-15 long-range AAMs, a new weapon similar to the US AIM-120 AMRAAM, but slightly bigger; other stores are of course possible flanked by a small weapon bay on each side -- for a short-range AAM, such as the new PL-10, an agile weapon along the lines of the British ASRAAM or US AIM-9X, cued by a helmet-mounted sight.
+The aircraft features eight hardpoints for external stores carriage; photos have shown it carrying four external tanks.

 There's some puzzling over the specific role intended for the J-20; while seemingly well-suited as a stealthy strike asset, the carriage of long-range AAMs suggests it may also be seen as a long-range interceptor to neutralize adversary air assets.
 There is no higher strategic priority to China than the consolidation of Taiwan with the mainland; to this end, the Chinese have focused on neutralizing Taiwanese and US air power in the region, accordingly investing in interceptors, with each interceptor carrying a heavy AAM load.